diegargon/trackerm/README.md

 Puedes ver sceenshots del aspecto actual en /screenshots aunque cambiara que el proyecto esta en fase muy muy temprana.

 ## WARNING
-    No security check in the code yet use on your own risk.
+    There is no security check in the code yet use on your own risk.
 The code are totatally insecure.
 If you expose this code to internet you have a very high security problem.

     No hay ningun mecanismo deseguridad en el codigo todavia.
 El codigo es totalmente inseguro.
 Si expones este codigo a internet tendras un grave problema